junxit/us-congress-bills-113/metadata.md

 - 2013-07-22 — Introduced in House
 - 2013-07-22 — Introduced in House
 - 2013-07-22 — Referred to the House Committee on Ways and Means.
+- 2013-07-31 — Considered under suspension of the rules. (consideration: CR H5209-5211)
+- 2013-07-31 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2769.
+- 2013-07-31 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-07-31 — Mr. Roskam moved to suspend the rules and pass the bill, as amended. (text: CR H5209)
+- 2013-07-31 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5209)
+- 2013-07-31 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5209)